dave-elkan/japanese-sewing-patterns/app/_posts/2014-01-10-free-japanese-sewing-pattern-in-english-pajama-pyjama-pants-women.md

 	![Step 2 of Pajama pants](/img/2014/01/Free-pajama-pants-sewing-pattern-flanelette-step2.jpg "Step 2 of Pajama pants")

-3. For the centre front seam, fold down 3mm (?inch) and stitch to create an opening for inserting elastic later.
+3. For the centre front seam, fold down 3mm (1/10 inch) and stitch to create an opening for inserting elastic later.
 Then, stitch the centre front seam up to the opening.
 Zig-zag stitch seams together.

 	![Step 3 of Pajama pants](/img/2014/01/Free-pajama-pants-sewing-pattern-flanelette-step3.jpg "Step 3 of Pajama pants")